 This products are ideal for all soft and hardwood timbers although some exotic hardwoods such as Teak and Iroko require more careful preparation prior to staining.

 Most exterior wood preservatives will do the trick with a wide range of clear and colour options to consider.
 A few popular options are Ronseal Total Wood Preservative and Barrettine Premier Wood Preserver.
 Both of these products are solvent-based and contain a small amount of wax.
-If a water-based option is preferred, consider Cuprinol Ultimate Garden Wood Preserver or Sadolin Wood Preserver, both of which are low VOC, water-based formulations.
+If a water-based option is preferred, consider Cuprinol Ultimate Garden Wood Preserver which is a low VOC, water-based formulation.

 If painting the frames with a water-based paint or varnish, it's important to use a wax-free preserver, such as Barrettine Premier Universal Preserver before painting for maximum possible compatibility.